AM97Y/passport-RF-fields-drawer/README.md

-# passport RF fields drawer
+# Passport RF fields drawer

 This project randomly generates images with the transparent background from the proposed test, color and fonts generates images.
 It is used as a top layer for generating of passports.
 ## Installation